Kiwaukee Thomas

-Kiwaukee Sanchez Thomas [kee-WA-kee] (born June 19, 1977) is an American former professional football cornerback.
-He played college football at Georgia Southern and was selected by the Jacksonville Jaguars in the fifth round of the 2000 NFL draft.
+Kiwaukee Sanchez Thomas [kee-WA-kee] (born June 19, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL) and Canadian Football League (CFL).
+He played college football for the Georgia Southern Eagles and was selected by the Jacksonville Jaguars in the fifth round of the 2000 NFL draft.

 Thomas was also a member of the Miami Dolphins, Buffalo Bills, Detroit Lions and Montreal Alouettes.
 He was also the head football coach at Middle Georgia State University.